 The Commission published a draft of the delegated act the 15 of June 2016.
 This draft delegated act was consulted with the general public between the 30 of June and the 28 of July 2016 via the Better Regulation Portal.
-A total of 120 responses were received which are publicly available.
+A total of 120 responses were received which are publicly available1.
 This draft delegated act was also notified on the 23 June 2016 under the Agreement on Technical Barriers to Trade and comments were received of five members.

-The Commission has consulted an expert group (the 'Biocides CA meeting') consisting of representatives of Member States' competent authorities for biocidal products, in meetings which took place the 22 of June 2016, the 21 of September 2016, the 18 of November 2016, the 21 of December 2016, and the 28 of February 2017.
-UPDATE MEETINGS
+The Commission has consulted an expert group (the 'Biocides CA meeting') consisting of representatives of Member States' competent authorities for biocidal products, in meetings which took place the 22 of June 2016, the 21 of September 2016, the 18 of November 2016, the 21 of December 2016, the 28 of February 2017, the 7th of April 2017 and 12th of July 2017.

-&lt;sup>1 https://ec.europa.eu/info/law/better-regulation/share-your-views\en
+1 https://ec.europa.eu/info/law/better-regulation/share-your-views_en